 9.2.
 Interaction with the staff of the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent) may be ensured via Rating Meetings, by phone, email and other forms of electronic correspondence.
 The information for analysis may also be transmitted in hard or soft copy at Rating Meetings or at the office of ACRA in the course of other phases of the Rating Process.

 9.3.
 Interaction with the Rated Entity is an important element of the Rating process.
 As a Credit Rating is a subjective ACRA’s opinion, the factors of evaluation are often influenced by factors of corporate governance and strategy run by a Rated Entity.
-The most accurate evaluation of these factors may be possible only when the Rated Entity actively participates in the Rating Process via timely answers to ACRA’s questions and timely provision of all necessary information for analysis purposes.
+The most accurate evaluation of these factors may be possible only when the Rated Entity actively participates in the Rating Process via timely answers to ACRA’s questions and timely provision of all necessary information required for analysis.

 9.3.1.
 In case of non-participation of a Rated Entity in the Rating Process, the First and Second Rating Analysts assess sufficiency of information for maintaining the Credit Rating of the Rated Entity.
 In case such information is deemed insufficient, a Rating Committee meeting is held to make a decision on withdrawal of the Credit Rating.